-Some efforts have been made to use S-57 attributed data to automatically apply INT1 symbology and legends on raster chart products, but there is not yet a universal method of undertaking this process.
+Some efforts have been made to use S-57 attributed data to automatically apply IHO S-4 (also called INT1) symbology and legends on raster chart products, but there is not yet a universal method of undertaking this process.
 Each of these efforts must currently be undertaken by individual hydrographic offices.
 Some useful future research and development efforts that could facilitate sharing resources to expedite this process could include:

-- Creation of a standard naming convention for all INT1 symbols. - Adaptation of S-52 look-up tables to point to paper chart symbols enumerated in an INT1 symbol catalogue. - Creation of precise (engineering quality) symbol shape, size, and colour specifications for INT1 symbols. - Creation of a standard library of digital symbol graphic files for INT1 paper chart symbols, perhaps in the same Scalable Vector Graphics (SVG) format used for the new S-101 ENC product.
+- Creation of precise (engineering quality) symbol shape, size, and colour specifications for S-4 symbols. - Creation of a naming convention for and a standard library of digital symbol graphic files for S-4 paper chart symbols, perhaps in the same Scalable Vector Graphics (SVG) format used for the new S-101 ENC product. - Adaptation of S-52 look-up tables to point to paper chart symbols enumerated in an S-4 symbol catalogue.

 This could also make it easier for S-101 development efforts to prototype using more paper chart symbols for the portrayal of ENCs, something that many ECDIS users have shown a preference for.

 Ongoing development of the S-101 ENC Product Specification should also keep in mind that in addition to supporting the portrayal of ENC data in ECDIS, consideration should be given to how ENC encoding can be optimized to support the symbolization and printing of paper nautical charts from ENC encoded data.